 If you’d prefer glass, Pottery Barn also carries a nice writing/computer desk made of glass, iron, and leather.

-Eco Features: Handmade in Los Angeles; all-natural finish; eco-friendly bamboo and solid wood; made without harsh chemicals or fire retardants
+Eco Features: Handmade in Los Angeles; all-natural finish; eco-friendly solid wood; made without harsh chemicals or fire retardants

 Medley’s desks are finished with non-toxic and all-natural finishes without any harsh chemicals.